Rugby game turns violent: Supporters clash on field with knives, team van shot at

-A visiting rugby team’s van was peppered with what appear to be shotgun rounds as they drove away from a Hawke’s Bay ground after their match was abandoned due to safety concerns.
+A visiting rugby team’s van was peppered with shotgun rounds as they drove away from a Hawke’s Bay ground after their match was abandoned due to safety concerns, a witness says.

 A photo of the van, showing close to 50 holes in its back window and denting around the top back left corner, was shared with Hawke’s Bay Today on Sunday morning.

+Police say the Saturday afternoon shooting on Willowpark Rd in Hastings appears to be gang-related and followed an incident on the rugby field earlier.

-A witness said the Division 3 game between Tamatea Arikinui and Young Māori Party (YMP) at Bill Mathewson Park in Hastings on Saturday afternoon was abandoned 15 minutes early by the referee due to safety concerns.
+A witness said the Division 3 game between Tamatea Arikinui and Young Māori Party (YMP) at Bill Mathewson Park was abandoned 15 minutes early by the referee due to safety concerns.

 Tamatea are Hastings-based and the YMP team are Raupunga-based and the round one clash was YMP’s first in the division for several years.